Mary Culver Home Management Team

 Executive Director

-When Amy Lepper joined the Mary Culver Home in 2019, she brought with her an extensive background in gerontology and social services and more than 20 years of experience in long-term-care communities.
+When Amy Lepper joined The Mary Culver Home in 2019, she brought with her an extensive background in gerontology and social services and more than 20 years of experience in long-term-care communities.
 She earned her Bachelor of Social Work (BSW) from the University of Central Missouri and worked as a Director of Social Services for 10 years prior to becoming a Licensed Nursing Home Administrator (LNHA).

 Amy’s passion for helping others was fully realized in high school, when she spent considerable time in an assisted living community visiting her paternal grandmother and also advocating for her maternal grandmother, who lost her vision at the age of 64.
 She loved meeting the residents and hearing their stories, and quickly decided that pursuing a degree in social work would allow her to help residents and their families, like those she met while spending time with her grandmothers.
 Amy was drawn to Mary Culver’s exceptional philosophy and dedication to caring for those with visual impairments.
 She is thrilled to join The Mary Culver Home.